Our Lady of Grace Church, Charlton

 Our Lady of Grace Church is a Roman Catholic church in Charlton, Royal Borough of Greenwich, London.
-Built between 1905 and 1906 in Neo-Romanesque style, it was designed by the French architect Eugène Gervais (1852–1943) for the Sisters of the Assumption as part of their international mission work in England following the French religious exile of 1901-1914.
+Built between 1905 and 1906 in Neo-Romanesque style, it was designed by the French architect Eugène-Jacques Gervais (1852–1943) for the Oblates of the Assumption as part of their international mission work in England following the French religious exile of 1901-1914.